 - Clarify the risk management objectives within your organization’s context to ensure alignment with strategic goals.

-2. Conduct risk assessment
+2. Conduct the ISO 31000 risk assessment process

 Risk Scoring Table